Why Nationals Dealing Juan Soto Would Be Rare MLB Trade

-Why Nationals dealing Juan Soto would be rare MLB trade originally appeared on NBC Sports Chicago
+Why Nationals dealing Juan Soto would be rare MLB trade originally appeared on NBC Sports Washington

 We could see a very rare MLB trade within the next week.